gentoid/BassMatrix/README.md

 ## Version 2.00

+Support for MacOS audio units (Component).

-Plugin GUI size is saved between sessions.
+Plugin GUI size is saved between sessions (on Windows)

+Plugin pattern should restart on note on and stop playing on note off.

 ## Version 1.10